Looking for a bathroom remodel before and after cost? Check out this post for an idea of what you can expect in your next bathroom renovation project.

 This goes on the wall and connects to the hose.
 I know it’s insane how many parts there are to this bathroom shower bar set.

-This is a bathroom remodel before and after cost, I’ll bet you didn’t think of.
+This is a bathroom remodel before and after cost, which I’ll bet you didn’t think of.
 Haha

 29. Valve Trim Cross Handle